Fast Rotational Sparse Coding: Introduction

 When considering data in the form of image patches, it is easy to find cases where standard linear sparse coding fails to capture the underlying structure of the data.
-As an example, consider a dataset consisting of crosses formed from random rotations of a line template (or \emph{true atom}, Figure~\ref{fig:toyCoding}(a) and (b)).
-We would ideally code each patch by storing the template and two numbers per patch specifying the amplitude and orientation of the template.
-However, learning a dictionary according to \eqref{eq:SC} will not recover the template, but rather blurry, circular harmonic-like atoms (Figure~\ref{fig:toyCoding}(c) and (f)).
+As an example, consider a dataset consisting of crosses formed from two random rotations of a line template (or \textit{true atom}, Figure~\ref{fig:toyCoding}(a) and (b)).
+We would ideally code the dataset by storing the template and two numbers per patch specifying the orientations of the two lines.
+However, learning a dictionary according to \eqref{eq:SC} will not recover the template, but rather blurry, circular harmonic-like atoms (Figure~\ref{fig:toyCoding}(e)).

 It is natural to think of images being built from elements that appear at various positions, orientations, and scales (or, more generally, lie on the orbit of some group of transforms).
-As the previous example illustrates, when a linear sparse coding model such as \eqref{eq:SC} is used to code these data, (i) the resulting codes will not be as sparse as we would expect (or equivalently, if codes are forced to be sparse, the coding error will be intolerably high) and (ii) the span of the resulting dictionary will be much larger than we expect.
-Point (i) is detrimental in compression applications, where coding error and sparsity are traded off against each other.
-Point (ii) is detrimental in classification applications, where the goal is to find a discriminative dictionary, i.e. one that is well-adapted to the data it was learned from.
+As the previous example illustrates, when a linear sparse coding model such as \eqref{eq:SC} is used to code these data, \begin{inparaenum} \item the resulting codes will not be as sparse as we would expect (or equivalently, if codes are forced to be sparse, the coding error will be intolerably high); and \item the span of the resulting dictionary will be much larger than we expect. \end{inparaenum} Point one is detrimental in compression applications, where coding error and sparsity are traded off against each other.
+Point two is detrimental in classification applications, where the goal is to find a discriminative dictionary, i.e. one that is well-adapted to the data it was learned from.